MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/add-or-remove-members-from-groups.md

 ## Add a member to a Group in the admin center

 ::: moniker range="o365-worldwide"

-### Use the new admin center to add a member to a Group

-The new admin center is available to all Microsoft 365 admins.
-You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
-For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).

 1. In the admin center, go to the **Groups** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=2052855" target="_blank">Groups</a> page.
 If you're not an admin, you can [add or remove members using Outlook](https://support.office.com/article/3b650f4a-5c9b-4f94-a1bb-0cca4b1091de.aspx).